-- I love working with certain team dynamics: communication of purpose, culture and an actionable metric for each team; clear ownership with a single backlog; willingness to do less & reduce s/t scope & ship this week; quick feedback from shipping to production; decentralized, asynchronous comms; caring for the team and a strong respect for each individual.
-I believe that the above leads to significant impact;
+- I love certain team dynamics.
+Communication of purpose, culture and an actionable metric for each team; clear ownership with a single backlog; willingness to do less & reduce s/t scope & ship this week; quick feedback from shipping to production; decentralized, asynchronous comms; caring for the team and a strong respect for each individual.
+I believe that the above leads to significant impact.

 Startups I have built